-This means that while women and men might enter the workforce at the same time.
-By the time they both reach their 50s, men will likely have had uninterrupted careers for the past 30 years.
+This means that while women and men might enter the workforce at the same time, by the time they both reach their 50s, men will likely have had uninterrupted careers for the past 30 years.
 At the same time, women might have worked only for 20 years total in many different companies, sometimes part-time, to take care of their children or their relatives.
-This means that men might have been promoted more often and have gotten more raises, thus accumulating more wealth than women and better retirement plans.
+This means that men might have been promoted more often and gotten more raises, thus accumulating more wealth than women and with better retirement plans.

 Women have experienced job loss due to the pandemic

 Worldwide, many people have lost or quit their jobs due to the pandemic.
-Whether because they needed someone to watch the children, to become an informal caregiver, or because their place of employment no longer had the resources to keep them.
+Because they either needed someone to watch the children, to become an informal caregiver, or because their place of employment no longer had the resources to keep them.
 However, women have suffered more from the pandemic than men in Switzerland and worldwide.

-After a few years in the workforce, you will have enough savings to start investing.
+After a few years in the workforce, most women will have enough savings to start investing.

-If you start investing in your 20s, you will have accumulated enough so that you will be able to live a full and happy retirement or have savings to afford a better lifestyle, despite all of the workforce disadvantages that you will face, as a woman.
+If you start investing in your 20s, you will most likely accumulate enough wealth for a fulfilling retirement, or have savings to afford a better lifestyle, despite all of the workforce disadvantages that you will face as a woman.

 All of the causes above contribute to the fact that women take longer and have a more challenging time accumulating wealth than men.
 So, as a woman, you might have to start planning for your future sooner and better than a man.
 One of the solutions to erode the gender disparity between men and women is investing.

 Women are less likely to invest their savings than men.
 However, they shouldn’t be afraid to start because, on average, women investors do better and accumulate more wealth than men that way.
-Being more diligent with the investment selection, having a long-term project, or not being impatient.
-All this contributes to their success in the market.
+Being more diligent with the investment selection, having a long-term project, or not being impatient – all these factors contribute to their success in the market.

 Steps to take to get started